Pietot/Da3dsoul.dev-Downloader/README.md

 ![Texet alternatif](./assets/Screen2.png)

-> **Note**: For the download path, use an empty folder or you will get this error :
+> **Note**: For the download path, use an empty folder or you will get this error:
 > "number_subfile = int(nat.natsorted(sub_files)[-1].split('#')[-1])" and program will crash

-- That's all !
+- That's all!
 Images will start downloading and no need to do these steps next time you launch it, it will directly download image

-**WARNING !** : Do not modify Log.txt or settings.json if you don't know what you are doing
+**WARNING !**: Do not modify Log.txt or settings.json if you don't know what you are doing

 ## Q&A

-- How can I change the directory ?
+- How can I change the directory?

 Open settings.json in the folder you placed the .exe and change current path by the new path